OutSystems/docs-support/src/enterprise/troubleshooting/library-hell.md

 ## A practical example

 For better understanding these concepts, a practical example can be useful.
 In this document, we will use a sample application with producers and consumers.
-The sample application is available on our forge [here](https://success.outsystems.com/Support/Enterprise_Customers/Troubleshooting/Why_are_changes_in_a_producer_not_reflected_in_the_consumers%3F_(aka_Library_Hell)#).
+The sample application is available [here](resources/LibraryHellDemo.osp).

 The structure of the application is as follows: